Back to the articles

 Areas of application for tactile measurement technology

-The tactile measuring technique is mainly used in mechanical engineering, where the tolerances are very small .
+Tactile measurement technology is mainly used in mechanical engineering, where the tolerances are very small .

 • Mold making